 Bringing design legibility back into the Smart CitySeptember 02, 2019

-Written by Hoa Nguyen
+By Hoa Nguyen

 With the advancement of technology, many cities have implemented smart solutions to alleviate urban challenges.
 Urban systems have become exponentially more efficient in the monitoring and detection of problems; the use of data analytics and automation have allowed for both swift and innovative remedies for traffic congestion, air pollution, crime, and many other issues.
 Singapore and Surat, India are just two of the hundreds of cities that have installed comprehensive networks of closed-circuit television (CCTV) in its city in an attempt to reduce crime rate.
 The city of Santander has installed 12,000 sensors to measure traffic, weather, air pollution, and Oakland employs fleets of sensor-embedded Google cars to travel hundreds of miles throughout the city daily, mapping pollution, and traffic.